 This policy has been developed within the unique applied research funding context for Ontario colleges.
 The operating funding provided to colleges by the province is designed to support the core education and training mandate of colleges and does not reflect the costs of exploring, developing and overseeing applied research projects.
 These costs must be met through other revenue sources.
 Funding from granting agencies, primarily federal agencies, is crucial for the College to undertake specific applied research projects.
 These projects increase innovation at the community and regional level by enabling the College to work with companies to develop solutions to specific business and technical challenges.
-With the help of such funding, the College can actively engage in Applied Research and collaborations that can lead to the commercialization, as well as technology transfer, adaptation and adoption, of new technologies by TPEs.

-This policy is to be reviewed no less than every 2 years in order to reflect the College's experience with Intellectual Property and with other participants in the innovation ecosystem.
+With the help of such funding, the College can actively engage in Applied Research and collaborations that can lead to the commercialization technologies by T , as well as technolo PEs. ogy transfer, ad aptation and adop tion, of new This policy is to be experience with In ecosystem. e reviewed no less t Itellectual Property a han every 2 yea and with other p rs in order to refle articipants in the i ect the College's nnovation